ratemypraxis/event_score_generator/README.md

   python esg.py fire
   ```
   would give you an output tailored to the word house like so:

+  > **Morning for Duty**

+  > Morning: Yield of most duty

+  > Late Morning: Be that morning on morning

+  > Afternoon: Know duties

+  > Evening: Reach about two hours with morning

+  > Night: Be for eight hours in less duty

   ![screenshot of command line output text generation](https://cdn.discordapp.com/attachments/1083420545246306365/1189406759085948989/Screenshot_from_2023-12-26_22-16-37.png?ex=659e0c5d&is=658b975d&hm=eaa733290534a6dae58ba6c61f6d55005a3238709b08b83c543581ad8f9902c8&)